-Academic year Designated Safeguarding Lead Deputy Designated Safeguarding Lead/s Nominated Governor Chair of Governors 2021-22 Andrew Ottey Bhavna Gupta Shaid Mahmood Shaid Mahmood
+Academic Designated Deputy Designated Nominated Chair of year Safeguarding Lead Safeguarding Lead/s Governor Governors 2022-23 Andrew Ottey Bhavna Gupta Ken Morton Shaid 2022 20 randrew Strey Shavila Capta New World Mahmood

 This policy applies to the Luminate Education Group FE Colleges.
-These are Leeds City College (including University Centre Leeds), Keighley College and Harrogate College, hereinafter referred to as "the college"
+These are Leeds City College (including University Centre Leeds), Keighley College and Harrogate College, hereinafter referred to as "the college".

-The college community is made up of students of all ages 14 years old and above, meaning this policy applies to all ages including children, adults at risk/other adults.
+The college community is made up of students of all ages 14 years old and above, meaning this policy applies to all ages including children, aduFlts at risk/other adults.
 Please see below for the definitions of these groups.